MrOnak/lighttpd-docker/README.md

 Find the build scripts and example files on [github](https://github.com/MrOnak/lighttpd-docker/), and the docker image on [docker hub](https://hub.docker.com/repository/docker/anoikisnomads/lighttpd).

+This version is based on Alpine Linux 3.18 and lighttpd 1.4.70

 ## Build

 To build this yourself: